How to Brew the Perfect Cup of Black Tea

 Steeping time is a critical factor in the taste of your black tea.
 For most black teas, a brewing time of 3-5 minutes is ideal.
 This range allows the tea to develop its full flavor without becoming overly bitter.
 Oversteeping can lead to astringency and a harsh taste, so be sure to monitor the time carefully.
 If you prefer a stronger brew, steep for the full 5 minutes or a little longer, but be cautious not to exceed this to avoid bitterness.

-See also 3 Benefits of Bubble Tea
+See also Different Kinds of Green Tea

 Serving the Tea